2014 Vermont gubernatorial election: By municipality and district

-In a news conference on November 12, Shumlin stated that the result was "humbling" and said that he would "listen, learn, reflect [and] be more inclusive."
-He also pledged to move ahead with single-payer health care and to address school spending, property taxes and the $100-million budget gap.

 General Assembly vote

 Since 1853, the General Assembly has selected the first-place finisher in every gubernatorial election that has come before it, most recently in 2010, when Shumlin received 49.5% of the vote and was chosen over Republican Brian Dubie, and in 2002, when the Democratic-controlled legislature picked Republican Jim Douglas, who had received 44.9%, over Democrat Doug Racine, who received 42.4%.
 The Assembly most recently reversed a plurality vote in the 1976 lieutenant gubernatorial election, when the Republican-controlled legislature picked Republican T. Garry Buckley rather than Democrat John Alden, who was suspected, and later convicted, of insurance fraud.

 Although the second-place finisher usually concedes the race, as happened in 2002 and 2010, Milne refused to concede.
 He considered requesting a recount, but did not do so, reasoning that it was "extremely unlikely, almost unfathomable, that a recount would put either candidate above the 50 percent mark."
 Before the election, Milne said that if Shumlin won a plurality, he would support him and would expect Shumlin to do the same if the situation were reversed.
 After the election, however, he said, "it's clear that 54% of Vermonters want a new governor, and a new path forward."

 As 91 votes are needed to elect the governor from the 180-member body and Democrats and Progressives held 112 seats, it was considered unlikely that Milne would win.
 Milne argued that legislators should decide the election in line with how their individual districts voted.
 Neal Goswami of the Vermont Press Bureau calculated that if each legislator voted according to the results in their district, the vote would result in a 90–90 tie.
 Milne disagreed with this calculation and claimed voting according to district outcome would result in his winning 93–87.

 Republican legislative leaders said that they would not whip their members to vote for Shumlin, leaving them free to vote their consciences.
-Though Republican Lieutenant Governor Phillip Scott did not have a vote, he said that he would vote for Shumlin, and Republican state representative Kurt Wright said that he would do so.
+Though Republican lieutenant governor Phil Scott did not have a vote, he said that he would vote for Shumlin, and Republican state representative Kurt Wright said that he would do so.
 Initially, no Democrats indicated that they would vote for Milne.
 Indeed, several Democrats whose districts voted for Milne over Shumlin said that they would vote for Shumlin, citing his plurality win.